“Feel My Joy!” and Other Intentions Behind Japanese Omiyage

 Buy omiyage.

-If you want to start off or keep existing good relations between yourself and your coworkers, friends, and acquaintances, you’d better pick up one of these smooth, beautifully simple and elegant little boxes full of treats!
+If you want to start off or keep existing good relations between yourself and your coworkers, friends and acquaintances, you’d better pick up one of these smooth, beautifully simple and elegant little boxes full of treats!

-Culture is tied into language, so learning all about omiyage and other Japanese customs and traditions will help you become fluent.
+Learning all about omiyage and other Japanese customs and traditions will help you become fluent.

 Your Complete Guide to Buying Omiyage